marcin-piela/react-fetching-library/docs/README.md

 ## Using Suspense to fetch data

 For now React Suspense is not production ready to use it for fetch data as described [here](https://reactjs.org/blog/2018/11/27/react-16-roadmap.html#react-16x-mid-2019-the-one-with-suspense-for-data-fetching), so API of our component/hook may change in the future.
-For now we're using our cache implementation instead of `react-cache` and everything is tested well.

 [`Client`]: #client
 [`ClientContext`]: #context